prometheus-net/prometheus-net/README.md

 // With expiring metrics, we get back handles to the metric, not the metric directly. var inProgressHandle = expiringMetricFactory .CreateGauge("documents_in_progress", "Number of documents currently being processed.",
-    new GaugeConfiguration
-    {
     // Automatic unpublishing only makes sense if we have a high/unknown cardinality label set,
     // so here is a sample label for each "document provider", whoever that may be.
-      LabelNames = new[] { "document_provider" }
+    labelNames: new[] { "document_provider" });
-    });

 ...